s-d-w/taskagent/README.md

 ### Taskagent

-Taskagent is a Spring Boot application that schedules tasks to agents.
+Taskagent is an application that schedules tasks to agents.
 A task has a specific skill set that agents need to have in order to be scheduled the task.
 Tasks also have a low and high priority.
 A high priority task is immediately scheduled to the most recent scheduled agent that is working on a low priority task.
 The previous low priority task is deleted.